 It’s easy to drop quite a lot of money at PocketSquare – so-named, said bar manager Jem Luca, because it’s a smart, little detail – but every dish and drink was unique and memorable, from the Meiso which had fish-shaped ice cubes swimming around in gold leaf, and the 32 which came with an edible caramel spoon.
 We even tried the Basilicum, made especially for London Cocktail Week, and given the variety of cocktails and the passion for the drink from the bar staff, PocketSquare will be a must-visit for serious cocktail aficianados.

-Zoom East restaurant at Hyatt Place London City East
+Zoom East restaurant at Hyatt Place

 In the basement of Hyatt Place London City East is the Italian restaurant Zoom East, headed by Sicilian chef Vittorio Meli.
-We sampled out way across the menu, from a range of deli items including caponata, peppers and salami, to crispy fritto misto, arancini and creamy burrata and finally, a hefty sample of wild boar pappardelle.
+We sampled our way across the menu, from a range of deli items including caponata, peppers and salami, to crispy fritto misto, arancini and creamy burrata and finally, a hefty sample of wild boar pappardelle.
 It was all classically Italian, tasty and delicious, and the bright colours and artful lighting made it feel much brighter than its below-street location would suggest.

 Exploring Whitechapel Street and Brick Lane